blairliikala/livestreamwrapper/Readme.md

 >
 ```

-## Properties
+## Additional Properties

-In addition to the parameters:
+In addition to the parameters above:

 | Name | Description |
 | - | - |